• Skip to primary navigation

 I used these cute layer pans, I found at Michaels.
 I have never made a gluten free layer cake with this many layers, and these pans made it look so easy.
 I have made lots of different gluten free lemon desserts...it is time to get fancy!
 Add the frosting to a piping bag with a medium star tip to make rosettes on top of the cake.

-lemon cake step 7 and 8 photos
+Photos of frosting the lemon cake step 7 and 8.

 You may also love this easy Gluten Free Hummingbird Cake recipe.